 \subsection{Contributions}

 In this paper, we generalize the recovery guarantees of~\cite{SKPB10,kuppinger2010a} to the framework~\fref{eq:systemmodel} detailed above.
-In particular, we provide novel, computationally efficient restoration and separation algorithms, and derive corresponding recovery guarantees for the deterministic setting.
-Our guarantees depend in a natural way upon the number of dominant nonzero entries of \inputvec and \error, on the coherence parameters of the dictionaries \dicta and \dictb, and on the Euclidean norm of the measurement noise.
+In particular, we provide computationally efficient restoration and separation algorithms and derive corresponding recovery guarantees for the deterministic setting.
+Our guarantees depend in a natural way on the number of dominant nonzero entries of \inputvec and \error, on the coherence parameters of the dictionaries \dicta and \dictb, and on the Euclidean norm of the measurement noise.
 Our results also depend on the amount of knowledge on the location of the dominant entries available prior to recovery.
-In particular, we investigate the following cases: \begin{inparaenum}[1)] \item The locations of the dominant entries of the approximately sparse vector \inputvec and the support set of the perfectly sparse interference vector \error are known (prior to recovery), \item only the support set of the interference vector \error is known, and \item no support-set knowledge about \inputvec and \error is available. \end{inparaenum} Moreover, we present new coherence-based bounds on the restricted isometry constants (RICs) for the cases 2) and 3), which we then use to derive alternative recovery conditions using the restricted isometry property (RIP) framework.
+In particular, we investigate the following cases: \begin{inparaenum}[1)] \item The locations of the dominant entries of the approximately sparse vector \inputvec and the support set of the perfectly sparse interference vector \error are known (prior to recovery), \item only the support set of the interference vector \error is known, and \item no support-set knowledge about \inputvec and \error is available. \end{inparaenum} Moreover, we present coherence-based bounds on the restricted isometry constants (RICs) for all these cases, which can be used to derive alternative recovery conditions.
 We provide a comparison to the recovery conditions for perfectly sparse signals and noiseless measurements presented in~\cite{SKPB10,kuppinger2010a}.
-Finally, we demonstrate the efficacy of our approach with two representative applications: Restoration of audio signals that are impaired by a mixture of impulse noise and Gaussian noise, and removal of scratches from old photographs.
+Finally, we demonstrate the efficacy of the proposed approach with two representative applications: restoration of audio signals impaired by a mixture of impulse noise and Gaussian noise, and removal of scratches from color photographs.